What Is Credit Utilization & How Does It Impact Credit Score?

 Answer:

-• Avoid Closing Credit Cards: It’s tempting to close credit accounts that you no longer use.
-However, doing so could have a negative impact on your credit utilization and credit score.
+- Avoid Closing Credit Cards: It’s tempting to close credit accounts that you no longer use.
+However, doing so could hurt your credit utilization and credit score.
 Closing unused accounts will lower your available credit, and increase your utilization ratio.
 As a result, unless a card has an annual fee, we suggest leaving it open to avoid increasing your credit utilization.

-• Request A Limit Increase: Requesting a limit increase from your credit card issuer could help to improve your credit utilization ratio by increasing your total limit.
+- Request A Limit Increase: Requesting a limit increase from your credit card issuer could help to improve your credit utilization ratio by increasing your total limit.
 As a result, doing so helps decrease your utilization as long as you do not go out and spend more.
-You should only request a limit increase if you are able to keep your spending under control.
+You should only request a limit increase if you can keep your spending under control.

 Final Thoughts